mnlipp/jgrapes/index.md

 as possible.

-The documentation of the framework and its components can be found in the JavaDoc.
+The documentation of the framework and its components can be found in the <a href="latest-release/javadoc/index.html" target="_top">JavaDoc</a>.
 Make sure to check the package descriptions.
 They tend to be overlooked because they come after the sometimes rather lengthy list of packages or classes (though the standard layout *does* put a link to the description at the top of the page).
 To get started, read the framework's architectural description on the
-<a href="javadoc/index.html" target="_top">overview page</a>.
-This
+<a href="latest-release/javadoc/index.html" target="_top">overview page</a>.
-provides an introduction to the concepts, the main classes and links to the details.
+This provides an introduction to the concepts, the main classes and links to the details.

 The JavaDoc for the portal components is available